 The death penalty can be imposed for crimes including treason, piracy, murder, rape and robbery.

-The following activities are illegal and subject to jail sentences in PNG:
+The following activities are illegal and subject to fines or jail sentences:

 Sexual acts between individuals of the same sex are illegal and punishable by imprisonment.